zakisaati/Unraveling-new-bacterial-functions-in-the-plant-rhizoplane/Analyses/metagenomic_analyses.md

 done
 ~~~

-Then, to plot the results, use R:
+Then, to plot the results (Figure 3c), use R:

 ~~~
 > data <- read.delim("/path/to/results_normalized.txt", header = TRUE) #This file should looks like Table S1 in the manuscript.